tudorale/Portfolio/README.md

-# Portfolio
+# Old Portfolio made in React JS

-Personal Portfolio where you can find more about me, all my projects and a section where you can find me, the portfolio is fully updated everytime a new change is necessary.
+An old personal portfolio where you can find more about me, all my projects and a section where you can find me, the current version of my portfolio can be found here:
+<a href="https://github.com/tudorale/portfolio">current portfolio</a>

 ## Tech
 - React JS - React-Router, React-Lazy, React-Suspense, React-Hooks